404NotFound-Error/Daily-Record/README.md

 2026/2/1
 do #679 on leetcode, it's the first "hard" problem i solve on it
 getting pocket money for Feb, guys i survived another month (having instant noodles at the last week of Jan cause i spent too much on steam)

+2026/2/2
+write #3115 on leetcode